 The UAE has announced the public and private sector holiday dates for Eid Al-Adha.

-The exact dates are yet to be confirmed as they rely on moon sightings, however, the public holiday dates are confirmed by the Government.
+The exact dates are always subject to moon sighting, however, public holiday dates are confirmed by the Government.

 What do I need to know as a visitor to Dubai during Eid?